selkies-project/selkies-gstreamer/docs/component.md

 ### Optional Components

 These components are not required for Selkies-GStreamer, but may be required in specific cases of deployments or preferences.
+Recommended to read nonetheless.

 #### [Joystick Interposer](/addons/js-interposer):